Goa: Rail

 Goa has two rail lines – one run by the South Western Railway and the other by the Konkan Railway.
 The line run by the South Western Railway was built during the colonial era linking the port town of Vasco da Gama, Goa with Belgaum, Hubli, Karnataka via Margao.
 The Konkan Railway line, which was built during the 1990s, runs parallel to the coast connecting major cities on the western coast.

 Metro

 In 2018, a metro rail was planned by the NITI Aayog, linking the capital city of Panaji.
 In the future, it would be extended from South Goa till the coastal city of Karwar in Karnataka, close to the Kanataka-Goa border.

+Skybus Metro

+Indian scientist B. Rajaram started the ambitious Skybus Metro project under the Konkan Railway Corporation in partnership with Bharat Earth Movers Limited (BEML).
+Like the Wuppertal Schwebebahn in Germany, the scheme proposed an elevated, suspended railway layout where vehicles would swing from above lines.
+The objective was to minimise urban congestion by offering a quick and effective urban transportation alternative.

+Despite its promise, the project encountered some obstacles, like as safety issues after a 2004 test run disaster.
+The idea ultimately faced shelving despite its early promise and creative approach to urban transportation.

+Although the Skybus did not succeed, the idea demonstrated India's desire to investigate other forms of transportation, and Indian Railways was granted a patent for the system.

 Sea

 The Mormugao Port Trust near the city of Vasco handles mineral ore, petroleum, coal, and international containers.
 Much of the shipments consist of minerals and ores from Goa's hinterland.
 Panaji, which is on the banks of the Mandovi, has a minor port, which used to handle passengers steamers between Goa and Mumbai till the late 1980s.
 There was also a short-lived catamaran service linking Mumbai and Panaji operated by Damania Shipping in the 1990s.